SemanticMediaWiki/SemanticMediaWiki/docs/config.md

 ## $smwgConfigFileDir

 Directory used to persistently store SMW configuration files (`.smw.json`, `.smw.maintenance.json`).
 The directory must be writable.
-You may assign the same directory as `$wgUploadDirectory` or select an entirely different location.
+Override in `LocalSettings.php` with any writable path, for example `$wgUploadDirectory`.

 **Since:** 3.0
 **Default:** the extension's root directory